-It's a simple strategy: You have a weight/set/rep scheme for each lift that you choose at the beginning of your program.
+It’s a simple strategy: You have a weight/set/rep scheme for each lift that you choose at the beginning of your program.
 You test it to get a baseline mean velocity.
 You pick a goal velocity.
-Then, you track it each week with the goal trying to increase the mean velocity of that weight.
-Again, you don't increase weight, sets or reps to achieve progress--you just lift faster.
+Then, you track it each week with the goal of trying to increase the mean velocity of that weight.
+Again, you don’t increase weight, sets or reps to achieve progress — you just lift faster.
 Once you hit your goal mean velocity, you can increase the weight or volume.

 Conclusion (and a Gift for You)

-The fitness industry has undergone a lot of changes over the last years.
-And to be honest, I'm not too big of a fan of most of them.
+The fitness industry has undergone a lot of changes over the last several years.
+And to be honest, I’m not too big of a fan of many of them.
 But velocity based training is an exception.
-And with the aid of velocity based training devices like the Beast Sensor, VBT is accessible to the average lifting enthusiast.
+And with the aid of velocity based training devices like VITRUVE, VBT is accessible to the average lifting enthusiast.

-If you liked this post and want to start doing velocity based training, then I've got a gift for you: a 5% discount on a purchase of the Beast Sensor.
-All you have to do is enter the coupon code BEASTAKB5 at checkout.
-Here's the Beast Sensor product page.
+If you liked this post and want to start doing velocity based training, then I’ve got a gift for you: a 5% discount on a purchase of the VITRUVE VBT device.
+All you have to do is enter the coupon code KING for 5% off at checkout.
+Here’s the VITRUVE product page.